tfpauly/privacy-proxy/draft-geohash-hint.md

 default policy around when to allow use of the Geohash Client Hint, as well as a default length of Geohash.
 Shorter, truncated Geohashes provide less specific locality.

+Servers MUST NOT use Geohash Client Hints for making security or access-control decisions, as the value can be spoofed by a client.
+The hint is intended only for use in optimizing behavior.

 # IANA Considerations {#iana}

 ## HTTP Headers {#iana-header}